App Support.

 The following persist options only apply if the VPN connection or OpenVPN reconnects without Viscosity disconnecting the connection.

-• Persist Tun: Do not reset the network adapter if the connection restarts.
+• Persist Tun: Do not close and recreate the VPN network adapter if the connection restarts.

 • Persist Key: Don't re-read key files if the connection restarts.

-• Persist Local IP: Do not change local IP settings if the connection restarts.
+• Persist Local IP: Do not change the local IP address and port settings if the connection restarts.

-• Persist Remote IP: Do no change remote IP settings if the connection restarts.
+• Persist Remote IP: Do not change the remote IP address and port settings if the connection restarts.

 • Require certificate was signed for server use: Require that the server certificate was signed for server use (and not client use) only.
-This adds an extra layer of protection to mitigate MITM attacks.
+This adds an extra layer of protection against MITM attacks.

 • Compression: Compression options for the connection.
-This must match with what the server allows.
+This must match what the server allows.
+Compression is not recommended for modern VPN configurations unless required by the server.

-• No Bind: Use a dynamic port for the local end of the connection, this is recommended.
+• No Bind: Use a dynamic port for the local end of the connection.
+This is recommended for most client connections, and can help avoid local port conflicts when multiple VPN connections are used.

 • Compatibility: This setting allows you to set the base OpenVPN version the connection should be compatible with.
 The available options are 2.3, 2.4, 2.5, and Latest.
 For example, choosing 2.3 should allow you to connect to an OpenVPN server running version 2.3 or later.
+Compatibility modes may enable legacy ciphers, digests, compression, or TLS behaviour needed by older servers.
 For more information please see the Adjust the Compatibility Setting section.

 Networking